 The name node stores all metadata in the Hadoop Cluster.
 It’s extremely important because in case of events such as an unprecedented machine crash, it can bring down the entire Hadoop cluster.
 Hadoop 2.0 offers a solution for the problem on hand.
 Now, the High Availability feature of HDFS comes to the rescue by allowing any of the two redundant name nodes to run in the same cluster.
 These name nodes may run in any given active/passive way—with one operating as the primary name node, and the other as a hot standby one.

 Both these name nodes share an edits log, wherein all changes are collected in shared NFS storage.
 At any point of time, only a single writer is allowed to access this shared storage.
 Here, the passive name node is also allowed access to the storage and is responsible for keeping all updated metadata information with respect to the cluster.
 If an active name node fails to function, the passive name node takes over as the active one and starts writing onto the shared storage.

 Enhanced Utilization of Resources

 In case of Hadoop 1.0, the JobTracker held the dual responsibility of driving the accurate execution of MapReduce jobs, and also managing the resources dedicated to the cluster.
-With YARN coming to the scene, two major functionalities attributed to the overburdened JobTracker-- job scheduling/monitoring and resource management, are split up into separate daemons.
+With YARN coming to the scene, two major functionalities attributed to the overburdened JobTracker-- job scheduling/monitoring and resource management, are split up into separate daemons (also consider checking out this career guide for data science jobs).
 These are: